erwont/Speed-Lines/README.md

 # Install
 Download and copy SpeedLines_v1.0.ffx into the folder:
 My Documents\Adobe\After Effects ** (Windows) or Documents/Adobe/After Effects ** (Mac OS).

+Lunch it from Animation Presets-User Presets from the Effects & Presets panel window in After Effects.

+Just double clicking it or draging it on a new shape layer.

+Enjoy!